Workers’ Compensation Benefits

-You continue to be eligible for tuition benefits for up to six months from the beginning of a workers' compensation leave.
+You continue to be eligible for tuition benefits for up to six months from the beginning of workers' compensation.

 For eligible employees, the college will pay retirement contributions on any supplemental payments.
 Contributions are not made on workers' compensation income benefits.

-The Office of Human Resources is responsible for the filing and processing of workers' compensation claims and for monitoring workers' compensation leaves.
+Employees should apply for worker’s compensation benefits through the Office of Human Resources, which is responsible for the filing and processing of workers’ compensation claims and for monitoring workers’ compensation leaves.

-If you are absent on workers' compensation leave, you should contact your supervisor at least once a week to report on your estimated or actual return-to-work date, unless you and your supervisor agree to another reporting schedule.
+While you are out of work receiving worker’s compensation, you should contact your supervisor at least once a week to report on your estimated or actual return-to-work date, unless you and your supervisor agree to another reporting schedule.

 Return to Work Certification

-If you are cleared to return to work (whether full- or part-time), you should ask your doctor to complete the Physician's Approval to Return to Work form.
-You must provide your department head and the Office of Human Resources with this completed form prior to returning to work.
+In order to return to work (full- or part-time), you will be required to submit the Physician's Approval to Return to Work formform, completed by your healthcare provider.
+You must provide the Office of Human Resources with this completed form prior to returning to work.
 To ensure your ability to resume the duties of your job, the college may require an examination by a college-designated physician before your return to work.